T-Shirt Tent

 installation artist, sound designer

-I made a custom-built tent of white T-shirts meant to evoke the human form while also offering a translucent, womb-like sanctuary.
-Inside, a speaker delivered a soundscape of intertwined heartbeats and breath patterns.
+To create an intimate experience for visitors, I made a tent of white T-shirts meant to evoke the human form while also offering a nostalgic and surreal sanctuary.

 Bathroom Garden